to Synopsis and Proposal w/ Linda Windsor

 aground and being stuck in uncharted territory.
 You need someone that has

-sailed those waters and possess the knowledge and experience to steer you in the
+sailed those waters and possesses the knowledge and experience to steer you in the

 good agent works with you to set goals, plot your course, and then work with